 - Transcripts from non US based institutions may require a foreign credential evaluation through World Education Services (www.wes.org).

-- Up to 30 credits may be transferred from non-transcript sources of college credits.
+- Up to 25% of the required credits may be transferred from non-transcript sources of college credits.
 This includes credit be examination sources such as the CLEP or AP exam and credits for Prior learning Assessment.

 If a student is pursuing a degree, an official transcript evaluation will be performed to determine the number of transfer credits that will be granted for previous college level work.